joelvaneenwyk/alt-snap-windows/AltSnap.md

   of AltDrag.ini (default 32ms).
 The max speed can now be specified in the Advanced tab of the config.
 Good values are around 10-100px/32ms.
 Use 65535 or an empty value to disable (default). recommended: 64px/32ms.
-- New: `SSizeMove` blacklist was added in the [Blacklist] section of the ini.
+- New: `SSizeMove` blocklist was added in the [Blocklist] section of the ini.
   Any windows added in this list will NOT receive the `WM_ENTERSIZEMOVE` and `WM_EXITSIZEMOVE` messages when moved or resized.
 This is useful for some buggy applications such as iTunes (default value is *|iTunes).